 "What's wrong with you?"

-"Come now, we simply do not have time for that.
+"We do not have time for that.
 Suffice it to say, my family has more than its fair share of monsters hanging from its branches, and their sins have had a cumulative effect on all those who followed."

 "Blaming others for your sins?"

 "I blame only one person for those sins."
-Purifier raised a hand and pointed.
+The Purifier raised a hand and pointed.
 "I blame him."

 "Kearyn," Dahl blurted.